JoeriVerlinden/Assignments/CV.md

 * 2015-present
   Chairman Competititon Committee
   T.C.
 Helios
   Responsible for all Competition activities of a club with 335 members.
 85 members who participate in the Dutch Competitie.
 In the   major tournament of T.C.
-Helios there are around 150 participants each year.
+Helios there are on average 150 participants each year.
 * 2012-present
   Employee on Facility Services & Logistics Services Stichting Daelzicht